heyharshkumar/Foodify/README.md

-# Spicy Tadka Food Ordering App
+# Foodify Food Ordering App

-Spicy Tadka is a food exploration app.
+Foodify is a food exploration app.

 ## Steps to run it on your system